-This cauliflower puree recipe is a keeper (and it’s naturally gluten-free)
+This roasted cauliflower puree recipe is a keeper

 I’m sharing this cauliflower puree from my personal recipe collection because, although I think cauliflower has been done in one too many ways, this recipe has been a staple in my arsenal for years.
 It isn’t innovative.
 It isn’t trying to be anything other than what it is–a vegetable puree.
-And as such, I think it is a satisfying veggie recipe and a great accompaniment to a grilled or braised meat dish.
+And as such, I think it is a satisfying veggie recipe – one that’s naturally gluten-free.
+And it makes a great accompaniment to a grilled or braised meat dish.

 What defines a great vegetable puree